 Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 According to the U.S. Census Bureau, homeownership rates topped 64 percent during the first months of 2019.
-And since the majority of American adults are also licensed drivers, that means most people need both homeowners insurance and auto insurance.
+Since most American adults are also licensed drivers, that means most people need both homeowners insurance and auto insurance.
 So why not bundle the two policies and reap the benefits?

 As you’ll see, when you compare insurance rates on Insurify, many insurance providers offer significant discounts and other benefits if you purchase both homeowners insurance coverage and auto insurance from that insurance company.